OCA/server-tools/base_custom_attributes/README.rst

 Base Custom Attributes
 ======================

-This module implements employee exemption.
-This allows in salary rules to know whether the employee is exempted from a source deduction.
+This module allows to create attributes on a chosen model.
+An attribute is a field that can be serialized.
+If the attribute serialized it will not create a new column in the database.

 Credits
 =======